debud-026/StudentAssignment/README.md

 Project Overview
 This project is a web application built using MongoDB, Spring Boot, and ReactJS.
 It captures student information through a user-friendly interface and stores it in a MongoDB database.
 The application provides validation on both the frontend (ReactJS) and backend (Spring Boot) to ensure the input data is accurate.
 Upon successful validation, a unique admission number is generated for each student.
 The backend responds with all the student data, which is displayed in a sorted table on the right-hand side of the form.

+Technologies Used:=

+The project utilizes the following technologies:

+MongoDB: A NoSQL database used for storing student information.

+Spring Boot: A Java-based framework used for building the backend RESTful API.

+ReactJS: A JavaScript library used for building the frontend user interface.

+Node.js: A JavaScript runtime environment used for executing JavaScript code on the server-side.

+npm: A package manager for Node.js used to manage and install project dependencies.

+Eclipse IDE: An integrated development environment used for developing the backend code.

+Visual Studio Code (VS Code): A source code editor used for developing the frontend code.

 Prerequisites:-

 1.Make sure you have MongoDB installed on your system.
 You can download it from the official MongoDB website (https://www.mongodb.com/).